MicrosoftDocs/cloud-adoption-framework/docs/ready/enterprise-scale/contoso/scope.md

 **Deployment**

-Contoso's infrastructure as code Git repo will have 100s if not 1000s of configuration artifact tracked and version controlled.
-Platform developers will be modifying a very small subset of these artifact on
-An ongoing basis via pull requests.
-Since Git represents the source of truth and change history, Contoso will use Git to determine differential changes in each pull request and trigger subsequent Azure deployment actions for only those artifact which have been changed instead of triggering a full deployment of all artefacts.
+Contoso's IAC Git repo will have hundreds if not thousands of tracked and version-controlled configuration artifacts.
+Platform developers will modify a very small subset of these artifacts on an ongoing basis via pull requests (PRs).
+Since Git represents the source of truth and change history, Contoso will use Git to determine differential changes in each PR and trigger subsequent Azure deployment actions for only those artifacts that have been changed versus of triggering a full deployment for all artifacts involved.

 **Operationalize**

-In production environment, operational changes are bound to happen.
-Ideally Contoso will ensure changes are made in a structured way, using the principles of infrastructure-as-code (iac): A change would be made by adding or updating template within the Git repository, relying on an automated test and release process to deploy required operational changes.
+Operational changes are bound to happen in a production environment.
+Ideally, Contoso will use IAC principles to ensure that changes are made in a structured way.
+A change would be made by adding or updating a template within the Git repo, relying on an automated test and release process to deploy the required operational changes.

-But manual changes (made for example using the Azure portal) may be unavoidable due to urgent operational demands.
-This leads to 'configuration drift', where the environment as described in source
-Control no longer reflects the actual state of the Azure resources.
-To deal with this situation, enterprise-scale envisions not only a control mechanism to push changes within the iac source to the Azure environment, but also to pull changes made outside iac back into source control.

-By establishing a feedback loop we can ensure that:

-- The environment described in source control always reflects the actual state of Azure subscriptions.
-- Changes made manually are not inadvertently rolled back by the next automated deployment of a resource.
+Due to operational demands, manual changes made via the Azure portal may be unavoidable.
+This leads to a configuration drift where the environment described in source control no longer reflects the actual state of Azure resources.
+To deal with this conflict, enterprise-scale envisions not only a control mechanism to push changes within the IAC source to the Azure environment, but also the capacity to pull changes made outside of IAC back into source control.
+By establishing a feedback loop, we can ensure that the environment described in source control always reflects the actual state of Azure subscriptions and that manual changes don't inadvertently roll back by the next automated resource deployment.

-Through Azure Policy, changes to the Azure resources within the Contoso management group scope are captured within the Log Analytics instance in the management subscription.
-A log search alert will notify
-Git by activating a webhook if a resource configuration is updated or modified so that resource state will be exported and made available as a pull\_request (PR) for review.
-This will allow repo owners to control whether to roll-forward the change by merging the PR or rollback by making new configuration changes that will override the out of band configuration change.
+Through Azure Policy, changes to Azure resources within the Contoso management group scope are captured within an Azure Monitor Logs instance in the management subscription.
+A log search alert will activate a webhook and notify Git if a resource configuration is updated or modified, prompting the resource state to export it as a PR for review.
+This will allow repo owners to control whether to roll the change forward by merging the PR or roll it back by making new configuration changes that'll override the out-of-band configuration change.